Schema Migrations Runbook

 .github/workflows/ci.yml) and rejects patterns that break rolling

-deploys where old and new Cloud Run revisions serve traffic
+deploys where current and replacement Cloud Run revisions serve traffic

 simultaneously: